 By being part of Camp Gold Gate, students will experience different interactive teaching styles.
 For example:

-In the Start a Startup course the instructor will encourage participants to come together in group sessions that focus on a single topic.
+In the Introduction to Business course the instructor will encourage participants to come together in group sessions that focus on a single topic.
 Within each group, every student contributes his/her thoughts and ideas.
 Discussion and collaboration in each group is encouraged, we believe everyone can learn from each other's input and experiences.
 This interactive learning approach is called a Buzz session.

-In the Digital Marketing course, the teacher will use the incident process style.
+In the Communication and Cultural Behavior course, the teacher will use the incident process style.
 This teaching style involves a case study format.
 However, the process is not as rigid as a full case study training session.
 The focus is about learning how to solve real problems, involving real people.
 Small groups of students are given details from actual incidents and then asked to develop a workable solution.